52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 ### Visualize Time Series Data

-The diagram now displays your chosen timeseries data.
-You can now visualize the data or go back to the map to add more timeseries data.
+Now the diagram displays your chosen timeseries.
+You can visualize the data or add more timeseries.

 ![HelgolandDiagramData.png](../images/HelgolandDiagramData.png "Helgoland Diagram")

 1. By clicking here you can highlight the timeseries
 1. Here you can enable or disable the visibility of the data in the diagram.
 1. Here you can style the timeseries
-1. By clicking on the star you can add the timeseries data to your favorites.
+1. By clicking on the star you can add the timeseries to your favorites.
-1. Here you can delete the timeseries data from the diagram.
+1. Here you can delete the timeseries from the diagram.
 1. Here you can configurate the diagram settings
 1. This button clears all data from the diagram.
 1. Here you can save a link to you clipboard to share your diagram